[?] Subscribe To This Site

 Because it was thought that German Angoras were too similar to English angoras, breeders used the German Angora rabbit and added size and a commercial body type.
 To do this, they included genes from the French Lop and the Flemish Giant.
 The result was the Giant Angora, accepted for recognition by the ARBA in 1988.

 Giant Angora Rabbits are also endangered as a breed, according to the Rabbit Geek.
-They rank #2 on the Rare Breeds List since 2006, meaning they are the second-rarest rabbit breed, after the American Rabbit.
+In 2006, they ranked #2 on the Rare Breeds List, the second-rarest rabbit breed, after the American Rabbit.
+(The Rare List is due for an update.)
+Other angora breeds may more closely meet the particular needs of many angora rabbit breeders and spinners.

 Giant Angora Wool

-Having been bred on the German Angora, the Giant Angora has 3 types of fiber in its wool, as does the German Angora:
+Bred on the German Angora, the Giant Angora has a similar balance of the 3 types of fiber in its wool:

 • soft under-wool: dominant over the other fibers, gently wavy, showing a gentle shine